gmboowa/subsample_raw_fastq/README.md

 ./subsample_single_end_fastq -i input.fastq -o subsampled.fastq.gz -f 20 -z -v

 ```
-### 3. These versions will:
+### 3. This version:

-Properly handle your gzipped input files
+Handles your gzipped input files

-Give you a clear error if the files are wrongly paired
+Gives you a clear error if the files are wrongly paired

-Allow compressed output with -z
+Allows compressed output with -z

-Provide more detailed information about any issues
+Provides more detailed information about any issues